Huawei Says Revenue Jumped 23% Despite Tensions With U.S.

 The U.S. views Huawei as a national security threat, saying it has close links with the Chinese government and that its equipment could be used for surveillance by Beijing, allegations that Huawei denies.

 Huawei is considered the leader in the rollout of 5G wireless technology in many countries around the world.
 The Trump administration has been pressuring its allies, such as Germany, to bar Huawei equipment from their telecom networks.
-Liang said Huawei has secured 50 commercial 5G contracts and have shipped more than 150,000 base stations to customers globally.
+Liang said Huawei has secured 50 commercial 5G contracts and has shipped more than 150,000 base stations to customers globally.

 In May, the U.S. Commerce Department added Huawei to an "entity list," placing sweeping restrictions on U.S. companies doing business with the Shenzhen-based company and dozens of its subsidiaries.
 It later said the Chinese company had a reprieve on those sanctions until mid-August.